Kurukshetra War: Day 10

 The Pandavas put Shikhandi, who had been a woman in a prior life, in front of Bhishma, as Bhishma has taken a vow not to attack a woman.
 Shikhandi's arrows fell on Bhishma without hindrance.
 Arjuna positions himself behind Shikhandi, protecting himself from Bhishma's attack and aimed his arrows at the weak points in Bhishma's armor and defeats him.

 The Kauravas and Pandavas gathered around Bhishma and at his request, Arjuna places three arrows under Bhishma's head to support it.
-Bhishma had promised his father, King Shantanu, that he would live until Hastinapur was secured from all directions.
+Bhishma had promised his father, King Shantanu, that he would live until Hastinapura was secured from all directions.
 To keep this promise, Bhishma used the boon of Ichcha Mrityu (self-wished death) given to him by his father.
 After the war ended, when Hastinapura had become safe from all sides and after giving lessons on politics and Vishnu Sahasranama to the Pandavas, Bhishma dies on the first day of Uttarayana.

 Day 11

 With Bhishma unable to continue, Karna joins the battlefield.
-Duryodhana makes Drona the supreme commander of the Kaurava forces according to Karna's advice.
+Duryodhana makes Drona the Major General of the Kaurava forces according to Karna's advice.
 Duryodhana wants to capture Yudhishthira alive; killing Yudhishthira in battle would only enrage the Pandavas more, while holding him as a hostage would be strategically useful.
 Drona cuts down Yudhishthira's bow, and Arjuna stops Drona from capturing Yudhishthira.

 Day 12

 Drona tells Duryodhana that it would be difficult to capture Yudhishthira as long as Arjuna is present.
 He orders the Samsaptakas (the Trigarta warriors headed by Susharma, who had vowed to either conquer or die) to keep Arjuna busy in a remote part of the battlefield, an order which they readily obey on account of their old hostilities with the Pandava scion.
 Arjuna defeats them before the afternoon, then faces Bhagadatta, who had been creating havoc among the Pandava troops, and defeated Bhima, Abhimanyu and Satyaki.
 Arjuna and Bhagadatta fight and the latter is killed.
 Drona continues his attempts to capture Yudhishthira, however his attacks were repelled by Prativindhya that day.
-The Pandavas, however, fought hard and delivered severe blows to the Kaurava army, frustrating Drona's plans.
+The Pandavas, however, fought hard and delivered severe blows to the Kaurava Army, frustrating Drona's plans.